ndambuki8/list_comprehension/README.md

-This code is for list comprehension.
+This example shows code for list comprehension
 What this means is that if a program has x number of lines of code, you are able to reduce this number to only one line of code when working with lists.

+This is demonstrated with the examples in the python files